LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-concepts.md

 ### Knowledge base searches

 When you integrate a knowledge base with a bot via a [Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html), you specify a "mode" for the search; this determines the type of search that is performed.
-Possible modes include: **Intents**, **Intents Only**, and **All**.
+Possible modes include: **Intents**, **Intents Only**, and **Text**.

 * **Intents**: When this mode is used, an exact match, text-to-text search is performed first.
 If a match isn't found by the first search, Knowledge Base next uses Natural Language Understanding (NLU) algorithms to match the consumer input to articles.
 And if a match isn't found by the NLU search, a final text-to-text search is performed as a fallback.